 The European Chapter (EC) and European Student Chapter (ESC) of the Association for Information Science and Technology (ASIS&T), and the ERC-funded research project CAPTURE seek your contributions to a joint in-person and online conference on Information Science Perspectives to Documenting Processes and Practices.
+The Basics!

 Tuesday, 20 June

 IST 2023 focuses on processes and practices in information science and accepts submissions within information science/studies (broadly construed) covering research (completed or in progress), practical projects or examples, and conceptual work.
 "Processes and practices" is a theme open to your interpretation, but this gives some ideas about what we have in mind:

 We interpret Information Science broadly to include all kinds of information experience and information behaviour, information retrieval, data science, information literacy, information organisation, and ways of knowing.
 If you are not sure whether your idea fits in with our theme do please email the conference co-chairs (see emails below).

 For both presentations and posters, we request an informative, structured abstract (400-750 words including references in APA format, and written in English).
 You will find our template at https://tinyurl.com/IST23cfp.
 You must submit via Easychair:.
 All abstracts will be peer-reviewed by at least two reviewers.
 All presenters must be registered for the conference (see below.
 Submissions are due on: 31st March 2023.